harithsya24/profile/README.md

 # Amrutha_Kanakatte_Ravishankar's Portfolio

 Welcome to my personal portfolio!
-I'm Amrutha, a Graduate Student based in Stevens Institute of Technology, Hoboken, NJ.
+I'm Amrutha Kanakatte Ravishankar, a Graduate Student based in Stevens Institute of Technology, Hoboken, NJ.
 This website highlights my skills, projects, and experiences.

 ## About Me